Croatia Visa and Passport Requirements

 Our preferred partner VisaCentral can make applying for one fast and easy.

-EU nationals: Croatia is a Schengen country, but beware that EU members such as Bulgaria, Cyprus, Ireland and Romania are not part of the Schengen area, so a passport or ID card is required if travelling to/from these countries.
+Croatia is a Schengen country, but beware that EU members such as Cyprus and Ireland are not part of the Schengen area, so a passport or ID card is required if travelling to/from these countries.

 In addition, the visa fee is waived for the following applicants: